 Skip to content

-Slovak and Ukrainian PMs Meet over Ukraine Transit of Russian Gas
+Slovak and Ukrainian Prime Ministers Meet over Ukraine Transit of Russian Gas

-Slovakia, Hungary, and the Czech Republic all have depended on Russian natural gas being transmitted through a Ukrainian pipeline, and Kiev has greatly benefited from the transit fees collected.
+Slovakia, Hungary, and the Czech Republic all have depended on Russian natural gas being transmitted through a Ukrainian pipeline, and Kyiv has greatly benefitted from the transit fees collected.
 Slovakia has even provided Ukraine with energy during shortages.
-Yet Kiev has interrupted the deliveries.
+Yet Kyiv has interrupted the deliveries.

 Yesterday, after their meeting, Shmyhal announced that, while Slovakia would honor the present contract with Russia’s gas exporter, it would not renew the contract when it expires on Jan.
 1, 2025.
 Shmyhal stated: “Ukraine will not extend a transit agreement with Russia upon its expiration.”
 Further, he said that Ukraine’s strategic goal is “to impose sanctions on Russia’s gas molecule, deprive the Kremlin of the profits from the sale of hydrocarbons, which the aggressor uses to finance the war.
 We urge all European countries to completely abandon Russian oil and gas.
 We understand the acute dependence of some countries, in particular Slovakia, on such resources.
 But, we count on the gradual diversification of supplies.”